--South Korean culture, like many other highly urban societies, is less obvious today than the first part of the twentieth century when most Koreans lived in rural areas.
+- South Korean culture, like many other highly urban societies, is less obvious today than in the first part of the twentieth century when most Koreans lived in rural areas.

--South Korean business culture is heavily family-based and hierarchical.
-The Korean government has an important influence on the Korean business, which is dominated by a number of large corporations.
+- South Korean business culture is heavily family-based and hierarchical.
+The Korean government has an important influence on Korean business, which is dominated by a number of large corporations.

 Language in South Korea

 The South Korean official language is, of course, Korean.
 It is also the language of South Korea’s northern neighbor, North Korea, with which technically it is still on a war footing, an oddity that has been in force since the end of the Korean War and partitions back in the 1950s.
 The South Korean language is also spoken wherever Koreans have migrated to.
 That includes parts of China, Japan, and many other countries where there are significant Korean expatriate communities.
 Korean has some similarities to other Asian languages, such as Turkish, Vietnamese, Chinese, and Japanese, but generally is so different that Koreans cannot make themselves understood in their own language anywhere else apart from Korea or amongst Korean speakers.

 The South Korean language is written in its own style of writing, known as Hangul.
 The written language once used Chinese characters, especially during the many centuries when Korea was effectively under the control of Chinese dynasties.
 Koreans eventually developed the Hangul script in the middle of the fifteenth century and this has persisted until today.